|Samsung HMD Odyssey+||Buy on Amazon|

-The Rift S is probably the best dollar-for-dollar VR headset on the market.
-It’s the most advanced PC-powered headset of Oculus, and it was designed and built to fit that billing.
-The Rift S features next-generation lenses and a sharper display that delivers exceptionally bright colours.
-It also comes with lens technology that can cut down on the door effect of the screen, giving gamers one of the smoothest racing experiences you’ll get in a VR headset.
-Like most Oculus, VR headsets, it takes a minute to set up the Rift S. That’s why it’s not suited to the neophytes in the VR racing scene.
-It’s more suited for vets on the scene, especially those who can navigate through the many steps needed to download and instal the software.
+The Rift S is most likely the best VR headset for the money on the market.
+It’s Oculus’s most advanced PC-powered headset, and it was designed and built to be so.
+The Rift S has next-generation lenses as well as a sharper display with exceptionally bright colors.
+It also has lens technology that can reduce the screen’s door effect, giving gamers one of the smoothest racing experiences available in a VR headset.
+The Rift S, like most Oculus VR headsets, takes about a minute to set up.
+As a result, it is not suitable for newcomers to the VR racing scene.
+It’s more suited for vets on the scene, especially those who can navigate through the many steps needed to download and install the software.

 HTC Vive Cosmos

-The HTC Vive Cosmos VR headset is a technically impressive upgrade to the original Vive, but it’s very expensive and you still have to deal with the cable.
+The HTC Vive Cosmos VR headset is an impressive technical upgrade to the original Vive, but it is extremely costly and the cable still needs to be handled.

-IRacing, one of my favourite VR experiences and one of the few I consider to be a must-try experience, plays well with the Vive Cosmos.
+IRacing, one of my favorite VRs and one of the few experiences I consider a must-try, plays very well with the Vive Cosmos.